 I knew the Louvre was going to be huge.
-I knew the 7 hours I planned to spend there wasn’t going to be nearly enough.
-But I never thought I’d walk away after seeing something for 7 hours and feeling like I saw nothing.
-The Louvre is the biggest museum in the world with over thousands of square feet of space and millions of exhibits.
+I knew the seven hours I planned to spend there wasn’t going to be nearly enough.
+But I never thought I’d walk away after seeing something for seven hours feeling like I saw nothing.
+The Louvre is the biggest museum in the world with thousands of square feet of space and millions of exhibits.
 It houses pieces from classical times to the 19th century.
 Even with two maps, I got lost wandering the hallways.
 I had to double back a few times because I ended up in random rooms.
 The museum is just too big!
-After 7 hours wandering the Louvre for Da Vinci’s Code, all I could think was a) I hardly feel like I saw anything and b) the Louvre is a bit overrated.
+After seven hours wandering the Louvre looking for The Da Vinci Code, all I could think was a) I hardly feel like I saw anything and b) the Louvre is a bit overrated.

 Art, like beauty, is in the eye of the beholder.
-My art interests lie in three places: 1) 18th century Dutch works, 2) Impressionism, and 3) Post-Impressionism/Pointillism.
-There is a small amount of Dutch art over in the Louvre but overall, it’s not my cup of tea.
-Don’t get me wrong – The Louvre has many great works of art.
-There are many masterpieces that deserve your attention and no matter what your art preference is, you should at least see the Louvre for a day to get a feel for its size, collection, and place in the world.
+My art interests lie in three places: 1) 18th-century Dutch works, 2) Impressionism, and 3) Post-Impressionism/Pointillism.
+There’s a small amount of Dutch art in the Louvre, but overall, it’s not my cup of tea.
+Don’t get me wrong—the Louvre has many masterpieces that deserve your attention, and no matter what your art preference is, you should at least see the Louvre for a day to get a feel for its size, collection, and place in the world.

-That being said, I wouldn’t go back to the Louvre.
+That said, I wouldn’t go back to the Louvre.
 I saw what I wanted to see.
 Why should you go back to a place you aren’t interested in?
-I’m going to save the debate about whether or not there are really any truly “must sees” in the world of personal preference but I’ll say that Louvre is worth a visit but a return visit really depends on what you consider art.
+I’m going to save the debate about whether or not there are really any truly “must sees” in the world of personal preference, but I’ll say that while the Louvre is worth a visit, returning really depends on what you consider art.
 Seeing a lot of religious paintings and Greco-Roman statues is not my idea of art.
-What art did I see that I liked?
+I did see some pieces of art I liked, though.
+What were they?
 The highlights of the Louvre for me were:

 The Winged Victory– I just really liked the work on this statue.

-The Apollo Gallery– The detail on the ceiling and the opulence of the room impressed me.
+The Apollo Gallery– The detail on the ceiling and the room’s opulence impressed me.

-Virgin on the Rocks– I love Leonardo paintings and this famous one is interesting to me because of the supposed hidden messages in it.
-This is an earlier version of this painting.
-He supposedly had to redo it because it was deemed anti-christian.
+Virgin on the Rocks– I love Leonardo paintings, and this famous one is interesting to me because of the supposed hidden messages in it.
+This is an earlier version of the painting.
+He supposedly had to redo it because it was deemed anti-Christian.
 The later version is in the National Gallery in London.

-The Mona Lisa– It was bigger than a I thought but I didn’t like how the 5 inches of glass reflects so much light that it was hard to see and this was the best photo I could get!
+The Mona Lisa– It was bigger than I thought, but I didn’t like how the five inches of glass reflects so much light that it was hard to see.
+This was the best photo I could get!

 The Marriage at Cana– The size, color, and detail interest me here.

-I enjoyed seeing these works of art.
-I enjoyed going to the Louvre.
-But while getting lost among the hallways were fun, I think, at least for me, the Louvre was a one time visit.
-It was good to see but the multitude of impressionist museums in Paris will have my repeat business.
+I enjoyed going to the Louvre and seeing these works of art.
+But while getting lost in the hallways was fun, I think, at least for me, that the Louvre was a one-time visit.
+It was good to see, but the multitude of Impressionist museums in Paris will have my repeat business.